jasonwashburn/jasonwashburn/README.md

 - 👋 Hi, I’m Jason Washburn
 - 👀 I’m passionate about open source development and cutting edge technology.
-- 🌱 I’m currently expanding my skills with Python while brushing up on HTML/CSS/JS and playing with Flask.
+- 🌱 Working with Python, AWS, and Kubernetes by day, currently playing with Go and improving developer experiences by night (well...esrly morning)
-- 💞️ I’m looking to collaborate on anything that can help me gain experience building/maintaining larger projects.
+- 💞️ I’m looking for great open source projects to collaborate on.
 Bonus points if its something related to assitive technology to aid with disabilities!
 - 📫 You can reach me at wburn@wburn.net or on Twitter: [@WBurn](https://twitter.com/WBurn)